« Previous Page Table of Contents Next Page »

 to be an aid to my people.

-Dr. Kellner himself writes about his childhood in his article, “The First Day of School”, printed in 1927 in the periodical “Menorah”.
+Dr. Kellner himself writes about his childhood in his article, “The First Day of School”, printed in 1927 in the periodical known as “Menorah”.
 For the first few months he grudgingly attended the Cheder, and the teaching assistant had to put up with a great deal before it was time to dismiss the child to go home from the Cheder.

 But the situation quickly changed for the better to the extent that bright little Kellner became not only diligent in his studies, but also the best student in his class.
-Therefore, every Thursday the rebbe entrusted him
+Therefore, every Thursday the rebbe entrusted him with the responsibility of

 [Page 271]